-- 4.11 The Borough Council has previously collected contributions for improvements to local schools on behalf of Hampshire County Council based on a tariff approach using evidence from HCC's School Places Plan.
-These measures had previously been secured by planning obligation. - This mechanism is no longer applicable in most circumstances.
-Consequently future 4.12 education contributions will be funded through CIL. - 4.13 However there could be a circumstance whereby a major development places excessive pressure on local school places that a planning obligation is required to properly mitigate for the impact.
+- 4.12 This mechanism is no longer applicable in most circumstances.
+Consequently future education contributions will be funded through CIL. - 4.13 However there could be a circumstance whereby a major development places excessive pressure on local school places that a planning obligation is required to properly mitigate for the impact.
 It will be necessary for HCC as the education authority to identify the infrastructure project as soon as known in order that it can be excluded from the Council's latest 'Regulation 123 List' and instead added as an appropriate planning obligation in a future version of this document.